mjang/documentation-theme-jekyll/_docs/reference/markdown.md

 category: Reference
 category-order: 5
 order: 2
-excluded_in_navigation: true
-excluded_in_search: true
 ---

+Markdown is a way to style text on the web in plain text.
+In general you just write in plain text and use special symbols to format text like `#`{: .plain} to indicate a header or `**`{: .plain} to indicate bold text.

-You can use markdown in the email templates to format your emails, add images, headers, css and more.
+You can use markdown in [email templates]({{ site.baseurl }}/overview/email-templates/) to format the body of your emails, add images, headers, and css.

 ##### Table of Contents